sarkershantonu/Automation-Getting-Started/junitbenchmark/README.md

 # For Chart
 h2database

 # Configuration
 in jub.properties.
 Load those as system properties. and after test chart will be present in chart folder.
+I am loading all of the properties from jub.properties using this part of the code

+ Properties p = new Properties();
+ p.load(new FileInputStream(new File("src/test/resources/jub.properties")));
+ for(String k:p.stringPropertyNames()){
+     System.setProperty(k,p.getProperty(k));
+ }

+ So, if you need to change any property, you can change in this jub.properties, it will effect before tests.

 # Where to use this
 1. You have your unit tests, use this to know your concurrency state performance.